-But look at their blogs and you’ll notice that a lot of them—especially B2C ecommerce sites—either don't have a blog or don't have a blogging strategy.
+But look at their blogs and you’ll notice that a lot of them—especially B2C ecommerce sites—either don't have a blog or don't have a content marketing strategy.

 This can be a missed opportunity, especially in ecommerce where many niches aren't yet overly saturated with high quality and engaging content.

 If you're looking for inspiration about how to blog for your own ecommerce business, we’ll be taking a close look in this post at 8 different examples of outstanding blogs run by ecommerce stores, including the content they create and the strategies behind them.

 But first, let's talk about what a blog can do for your business.

 What blogging should be

 A thoughtful, deliberate blogging strategy can help you nurture customer relationships, generate recurring inbound traffic, and give you a way to promote new products and services while building your brand.

 Blogging also gives you a lot of room for creativity.
 You can go many different routes with your blog, with different types of content, storytelling, and distribution tactics to make your blog beneficial to your business.

 In fact, it's likely for this reason that a lot of ecommerce sites struggle with blogging.
 Simply publishing a few posts a month, after all, isn't enough to regularly bring traffic to your site.
 You need to develop a strategy in order to get to your blog to that point.